Choosing a New Primary Care Doctor? Ask These 7 Questions First

 Ask how this doctor integrates preventive care into your long-term plan.

-• Do they help create a plan for staying well as you age?
+Do they help create a plan for staying healthy and active as you age?

 Great primary care helps you stay healthy, not just manage symptoms after they appear.